 Easter in France is a holiday when you don’t work!

-Easter Monday (Lundi de Pâques) is a public holiday in France during which you don’t work: shops and administrations are closed (except perhaps your local and favourite boulangerie!).
+Easter Monday (Lundi de Pâques) is a public holiday in France where you don’t work: shops and administrations are closed (except perhaps your local and favourite boulangerie!).

 Easter Monday is a gesture of Napoleon after the Concordat (an agreement between Napoleon and Pope Pius VII, signed in 1801).
-The future emperor chose to end the long Easter period during which the majority of the French did not work.
+The future emperor chose to end the long Easter period during which most French did not work.

-The week following Easter Sunday would no longer be a public holiday from now on.
+The week following Easter Sunday would no longer be a public holiday.
 Consequently, only the first Monday would remain a sign of compensation and compromise with the Church.

 Napoleon’s arbitrary decision to keep the second day of the Easter Octave as a public holiday was followed by many European countries and gradually spread.
 Easter Monday is thus a public holiday in all European countries except Portugal.